ros-navigation/docs.nav2.org/build_instructions/index.rst

 *****

 There are 3 ways to build Navigation2.
-Building for a specific released distribution (e.g. ``eloquent``, ``foxy``), build Navigation2 on master branch using a quickstart setup script, or building master branch manually.
+Building for a specific released distribution (e.g. ``eloquent``, ``foxy``), build Navigation2 on main branch using a quickstart setup script, or building main branch manually.

 .. rst-class:: content-collapse